ITU-BDSA23-GROUP11/Chirp/docs/report.md

 ![UserJourney - Follow author](docs/diagrams/UserJourneyFollowAuthor.jpg "User Journey - Follow Author")

-\newpage We have created the following diagrams to illustrate typical user activities/journeys through Chirp.
+\newpage We have created the diagrams above to illustrate typical user activities/journeys through Chirp.
 We strove to create a user-flow that is smooth and functional.
 Therefore the register/login process is handled with OAuth and Github.
 This removes the need for a complicated registration (assuming the user has a Github account).
 This can be seen in the diagrams after the user press the "Login" button.
 This starts the OAuth process.
 If the user has already been logged in to Chirp before, a Login press will simply handle the login and automatically redirect to the timeline without any further action from the user.